marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 ⋮
 ```

-- By the way, these files and all code we'll write throughout this tutorial are available in this GitHub [repo](https://github.com/marcsingleton/workflow_tutorial)
-  - The limits of good taste limit the amount of code I'm willing to show in one block, but the structure of the scripts and project as a whole will make much more sense when viewed together, so I highly recommend periodically referring to it while reading this post
+By the way, these files and all code we'll write throughout this tutorial are available in this GitHub [repo](https://github.com/marcsingleton/workflow_tutorial).
+Good taste limits the amount of code I'm willing to show in one block, but the structure of the scripts and project as a whole will make much more sense when viewed together, so I highly recommend periodically referring to it while reading this post.

-- It's always a good idea to take a look at the beginning, middle, and end of the raw data as sanity check, so let's do that now
-- For example, the beginning of `romeo-and-juliet.txt` is
+It's always a good idea to take a look at the beginning, middle, and end of the raw data as sanity check, so let's do that now.
+For example, the beginning of `romeo-and-juliet.txt` is:

 ```{linenos=true, linenostart=1}
 The Project Gutenberg eBook of Romeo and Juliet